How to Qualify B2B Leads

 Qualifying B2B leads is a necessity in sales today.

-There is a lot of information being sent and received constantly and not all of it is accurate.
 Either because the email is written wrong, is no longer in use, or is fake, knowing whether the lead is worth it before adding them to your sales processes will always save you time and money.

-Reminder: What Is B2B Qualification?
+What is B2B Lead Qualification?

-For outbound salespeople, this can happen when they're in the process of building their contact list based on the ideal customer profile.
-Because they are targeting specifically, and they have control of the process from the get-go, it is a lot easier for them to qualify from early on via tools like LinkedIn Sales Navigator.
-They then begin the prospecting process via cold calling, cold emailing, and other avenues, such as LinkedIn.
+For outbound salespeople, this can happen when building their contact list based on the ideal customer profile.
+Because they are targeting specifically and have control of the process from the get-go, it is much easier for them to qualify early via tools like LinkedIn Sales Navigator.

 For inbound sales teams, a good idea is to have your lead-generating form on your landing page be fairly exhaustive.
-A good example is this form by SalesPipe because there is lots of information there that would help inbound sales reps know if it is a realistic prospect.
-For instance, employee size is a great tell to see if the company would actually need and be interested in purchasing your product or service.
+A good example is this form by SalesPipe because there is lots of information to help inbound sales reps know if it is a realistic prospect.

-But sometimes, to increase lead generation, companies may decide on a more minimalistic approach to building inbound leads.
-This means sometimes sales teams for inbound may only have an email to go on.
-These can be sometimes easy to figure out: if several forms with the same email address with little variation are coming in, or when you add them to your newsletters the email is nonexistent, you can then tell they are not qualified leads.
+These can sometimes be easy to figure out: if several forms with the same email address with little variation are coming in, or when you add them to your newsletters, the email is nonexistent, you can then tell they are not qualified leads.

 Ask B2B Qualifying Questions